Things to do in Little India Singapore

 Image credit: @sereann via Instagram

 The Leong San See Temple, or Dragon Mountain Temple in Mandarin, is another monumental place of worship to visit when you’re touring Little India.
-It’s located just a 3-minute walk from the aforementioned Sri Veeramakaliamman Temple, perhaps a testament to the multi-religious nature of Singapore.
+It’s located around a 14-minute walk from the aforementioned Sri Veeramakaliamman Temple, and a 4-minute walk from the Sri Srinivasa Perumal Temple – the starting point for devotees during Thaipusam – and perhaps a testament to the multi-religious nature of Singapore.

-It’s a Buddhist temple established all the way back in 1917 by Reverend Chun Wu, who sheltered and took care of the sick on the temple’s grounds.
+This Buddhist temple was established all the way back in 1917 by Reverend Chun Wu, who sheltered and took care of the sick on the temple’s grounds.
 Modelled after a Chinese-style palace, one of the temple’s striking features is its roof, which is adorned with dragons and a pearl seemingly set ablaze.

 Image credit: Leong San See Temple 新加坡龙山寺 via Facebook